Labor Action Tracker annual report reveals number of striking US workers rose 141% in 2023

-Media note: You can view and download a full copy of the embargoed report here.
+Media note: You can view and download a full copy of the report here.

-Labor Action Tracker annual report reveals number of striking US workers rose 141% in 2023

 Newswise — ITHACA, N.Y. – The number of striking workers, particularly in private-sector industries, more than doubled from 2022 to 2023, according to the third Labor Action Tracker Annual Report, which presents key findings from work stoppage data.